Purges of the Communist Party of the Soviet Union: Great Purge

 The most prolific period of executions occurred during the Great Purge, from 1936 to 1938.

 The Central Committee Plenum passed a resolution in 1935 declaring an end to the purges of 1933.
 Sergey Kirov, leader of the Leningrad section of the Communist party, was murdered in 1934.
 In response, Stalin's Great Purge saw one third of the Communist party executed or sentenced to work in labor camps.
 Stalin induced terror among his own party and justified it with Marxist principles.
 Victims of the Great Purge were placed in a losing scenario regardless of what view they took.
 They were required to confess their transgressions towards the party and name accomplices.
 Although most were innocent, many chose to name accomplices either in hopes of gaining freedom or just to stop their torture by interrogators, which was ubiquitous at the time.
 The prisoner most often was still punished the same whether they denied their crimes, admitted them and provided no accomplices, or admitted them and provided accomplices.
 It made little difference as to their fate.
 This can be described as a one-shot, n-person prisoner's dilemma.
-The punishment remained the same regardless of the terms of confession.

 The Great Purge was no less perilous for those few foreigners who attempted to assimilate into Soviet culture.
 In one piece of literature, the author recalls a Soviet general describing the Great Purges as "difficult years to understand" for citizens and foreigners alike.
 These foreigners were treated much the same as Soviet ethnic minorities, and they were thought to be potential threats in the impending war.
-Germans, Poles, Finns, and other westerners were shown the same fate the bourgeoisie had been dealt following the end of NEP.
+Germans, Poles, Finns, and other westerners were shown the same fate the bourgeoisie had been dealt following the end of New Economic Policy.
 Punishments ranged from eviction and relocation to summary execution.